 You’ve Recently Freed up a Lot of IT Staff Time — If you’ve recently migrated some of your workloads to the cloud and you have a small dedicated IT staff that previously supported them, you may have the opportunity to split their time between support and developing new initiatives for technology-driven opportunities.

 These situations certainly apply for some small businesses, but many will benefit from choosing to outsource IT for cost savings, availability, and the level of expertise that providers can offer.
 It’s an additional step smaller companies can take to capitalize on technology opportunities.
-They can harness all the tools available through cloud solutions without any hesitation that they can access the support and maintenance they require from an outsourced IT provider.
+They can harness all the tools available through cloud solutions without any hesitation that they can access the support and maintenance they require from a managed IT provider.